Help us improve your experience.

 Junos Subscriber Aware initiates an IP-based subscriber session when it receives a RADIUS accounting request from a gateway GPRS support node (GGSN), Packet Data Network Gateway (PGW), or broadband network gateway (BNG).
 An individual subscriber session is created for each unique source IP address.

-• When the GGSN, PGW, or BNG does not treat the MX Series router as a RADIUS server, you configure a filter called a snoop segment.
-Junos OS examines RADIUS accounting requests that pass through the MX Series router to determine whether they match the filter, which is known as snooping.
+• When the GGSN, PGW, or BNG does not treat the router as a RADIUS server, you configure a filter called a snoop segment.
+Junos OS examines RADIUS accounting requests that pass through the router to determine whether they match the filter, which is known as snooping.
 When an accounting request matches the filter, Junos OS copies the request and sends it to the subscriber processing module.

 You specify how an IP-based subscriber session is created and how a subscriber’s traffic is processed by configuring TDF domains and PCEF profiles, and configuring a selection process for applying them to subscribers.
 The selection process identifies the attribute-value pair (AVP) values in the RADIUS accounting start request that must be matched to select a particular TDF domain or PCEF profile.